 Evidence-based saffron aphrodisiac benefits

 Earlier I touched on saffron’s historical aphrodisiac reputation, which was based mainly on the spice’s aroma, golden hue and relative scarcity.
 But aphrodisiac saffron may have more to offer from a nutritional standpoint.
 In fact, thanks to a study in 2011 at Canada’s Guelph University, we now know that there’s something to the folkloric claims.
 The research showed that saffron, (along with ginseng), improves sexual function in both men and women.

 But there may be additional benefits of saffron for men.
-It may not be impactful for all men but a study published in 2012 demonstrates that nutritional benefits of saffron improve sexual function in men on antidepressants.
-In this double blind, placebo controlled trial, men diagnosed with a major depressive disorder complaining of erectile dysfunction were assigned to take 15mg of saffron, twice each day.
+It may not be impactful for all men but a study published in 2012 demonstrates that the nutritional benefits of saffron improve sexual function in men on antidepressants.
+In this double-blind, placebo-controlled trial, men diagnosed with a major depressive disorder complaining of erectile dysfunction were assigned to take 15mg of saffron, twice each day.
 The International Index of Erectile Function was used to assess any changes in sexual function.
 By week four, those administered saffron showed a significant improvement in sexual function and sexual satisfaction over the control group.
 (It is believed that treatment with saffron may also improve sex drive in women on certain antidepressants.)